Emailed bomb threat leads to evacuation of drag brunch at Myrtle Beach restaurant - NewsBreak

 MYRTLE BEACH, S.C.
 (WBTW) — Myrtle Beach Police are working to determine who emailed a bomb threat on Sunday that led to the evacuation of a drag show brunch at a popular Myrtle Beach restaurant.

 News13 received the email, which threatened to blow up the Mr. Fish Seafood Restaurant, at 11:50 a.m.
-Sunday and immediately notified Myrtle Beach police.Mass power outage in North Carolina being investigated as ‘criminal occurrence’
+Sunday and immediately notified Myrtle Beach police.How drag queens got pulled into politics

 Police searched the restaurant for explosives and other threats, but found nothing, according to Myrtle Beach Police Master Cpl.
 Tom Vest.